q-m/scrapyd-k8s/README.md

 jobs.
 This makes it easy to inspect and adjust the spider queue even outside scrapyd-k8s.

-No scheduling is happening (yet?), so all jobs created will be started immediately.
+By default, there is no scheduling, and all jobs created will be started immediately.
+This can be changed by [setting `max_proc`](CONFIG.md).

 ## Running